 Synthetic ingredients that sound scary but may be fine:

-Even complex synthetic ingredients follow patterns that can help you understand their function.
-Here’s a crash course in chemical name structures:
+Even complex synthetic ingredients follow patterns that help you understand their function.
+Here's a crash course in chemical name structures:

 Common prefixes and what they tell you: